fcollman/render-deploy/README.md

 .
 Note, you can run docker-compose up -d infinitely number of times and it will restart any docker images which were killed off while leaving the components which are still running in place without duplication.

 This is convienent in that if you a component appears to become non-responsive you can simply kill it using docker-compose kill NAMEOFSERVICE.

-the refresh_render.sh illustrates a simple script which stops and starts each of the render nodes one after the other, which is useful for dealing with render instances which have run into garbage collection problems and need to be restarted.

-### testing
-The test branch of this repo illustrates the use of this docker compose framework to spin up a complete testing environment of this stack, in which you have all the components built up from docker images of either the most current production versions of the code base, or a development version of a component which needs to be tested with the other production based elements of the system.
-In such a case, the only need for mount points is to remap the locations where test results are going to run to the host filesystem to they can be analyzed.
-Here the mongo mount point is removed, and data is written within the docker, and render doesn't have any mounts points.
-When the testing stack is deleted, the database is removed and deleted as well.